-- Keep this medicine in a cupboard, away from heat, direct sunlight and excess moisture (do not keep it in the bathroom). - You may need to keep liquid medicine in the fridge check the instructions on the bottle.
-Make sure the medicine does not freeze. - Make sure that children cannot see or reach the medicine. - Keep the medicine in the container it came in.
+- Keep the medicine in a cupboard, away from heat and direct sunlight.
+It does not need to be kept in the fridge. - Make sure that children cannot see or reach it. - · Keep the medicine in the container it came in.